Ardaerd/Programming-Paradigms/Lecture_2/lec_2/readme.md

 		}

 	You would be okay, since the string "Hello" would be copied into the return value for that function, accessible in the caller's memory space.

+2- Pointer(*) and Reference(&) definitaion:
+	Your function declares a constant reference to a string:

+		int foo(const string &myname) {
+		  cout << "called foo for: " << myname << endl;
+		  return 0;
+		}
+	A reference has some special properties, which make it a safer alternative to pointers in many ways:

+	it can never be NULL
+	it must always be initialised
+	it cannot be changed to refer to a different variable once set it can be used in exactly the same way as the variable to which it refers (which means you do not need to deference it like a pointer)
+	How does the function signature differ from the equivalent C:

+		int foo(const char *myname)

+	There are several differences, since the first refers directly to an object, while const char* must be dereferenced to point to the data.

+	Is there a difference between using string *myname vs string &myname?

+	The main difference when dealing with parameters is that you do not need to dereference &myname.
+A simpler example is:

+		int add_ptr(int *x, int* y)
+		{
+		    return *x + *y;
+		}
+		int add_ref(int &x, int &y)
+		{
+		    return x + y;
+		}
+	which do exactly the same thing.
+The only difference in this case is that you do not need to dereference x and y as they refer directly to the variables passed in.

+	const string &GetMethodName() { ... }
+	What is the & doing here?
+Is there some website that explains how & is used differently in C vs C++?

+	This returns a constant reference to a string.
+So the caller gets to access the returned variable directly, but only in a read-only sense.
+This is sometimes used to return string data members without allocating extra memory.

+	There are some subtleties with references - have a look at the C++ FAQ on References for some more details.